-5.1 Investment policy - PDs should frame and implement investment and operational policy guidelines on securities transactions which should be approved by their Boards.
-The guidelines should contain the broad objectives to be followed while undertaking transactions in securities on their own account and on behalf of clients, clearly define the authority to put through deals, and lay down procedure to be followed while putting through deals, various prudential exposure limits, policy regarding dealings through brokers, systems for management of various risks, guidelines for valuation of the portfolio and the reporting systems etc. Operational procedures and controls in relation to the day-to-day business operations should also be worked out and put in place to ensure that operations in securities are conducted in accordance with sound and acceptable business practices.
+- 5.1 Investment policy PDs should frame and implement, a Board approved, investment policy and operational guidelines on securities transactions.
+The policy should contain the broad objectives to be followed while undertaking transactions in securities on their own account and on behalf of clients, clearly define the authority to put through deals, and lay down procedure to be followed while putting through deals, various prudential exposure limits, policy regarding dealings through brokers, systems for management of various risks, guidelines for valuation of the portfolio and the reporting systems etc. Operational procedures and controls in relation to the day-to-day business operations should also be worked out and put in place to ensure that operations in securities are conducted in accordance with sound and acceptable business practices.
 While laying down these guidelines, the PDs should strictly adhere to RBI's instructions, issued from time to time.
-The effectiveness of the policy and operational guidelines should be periodically evaluated.

-- 5.2 PDs should necessarily hold their investments in G-Sec portfolio in SGL with RBI.
-They may also have a dematerialised account with depositories (NSDL/CDSL).
-All purchase/sale transactions in G-Sec by PDs should be compulsorily through SGL/CSGL/Demat accounts. - 5.3 PDs should hold all other investments such as commercial papers, bonds and debentures, privately placed or otherwise, and equity instruments, only in dematerialised form. - 5.4 All problem exposures, which are not backed by any security or backed by security of doubtful value, should be fully provided for.
+The effectiveness of the policy and operational guidelines should be periodically evaluated. - 5.2 PDs should necessarily hold their investments in G-Sec portfolio in SGL with RBI.
+They may also have a dematerialised (Demat) account with depositories National Securities Depository Limited / Central Depository Services (India) Limited.
+All purchase/sale transactions in G-Sec by PDs should be through SGL / Constituent SGL (CSGL) / Demat accounts. - 5.3 PDs should hold all other investments such as CPs, bonds and debentures (privately placed or otherwise) and equity instruments, only in demat form. - 5.4 All problem exposures, which are not backed by any security or backed by security of doubtful value, should be fully provided for.
 Where a PD has filed suit against another party for recovery, such exposures should be evaluated and provisions made to the satisfaction of auditors.
 Any claim against the PD should also be taken note of and provisions made to the satisfaction of auditors. - 5.5 The profit and loss account should reflect the problem exposures if any, and also the effect of valuation of portfolio, as per the instructions issued by the RBI, from time to time.
-The report of the statutory auditors should contain a certification to this effect. - 5.6 PDs should formulate, within the above parameters, their own internal guidelines on securities transactions in both primary and secondary markets, with the approval of their Board of Directors.
+The report of the statutory auditors should contain a certification to this effect. - 5.6 PDs should formulate, within the above parameters, their own internal guidelines on security transactions in both primary and secondary markets, with the approval of their Board of Directors.